 - Key path: The full path of the registry key that contains the value to detect.

 - Value name: The name of the registry value to detect.
 If this value is empty, the detection will happen on the key.
-The (default) value of a key will be used as detection value if the detection method is other than file or folder existence.
+The (default) value of a key will be used as the detection value if the detection method is other than file or folder existence.

 - Detection method: Select the type of detection method that’s used to validate the presence of the app.
-The following detection methods are available in registry based detection rules.
+The following detection methods are available in registry-based detection rules.

 - Key exists

-- Key does not exist
+- The key does not exist

-- String comparision
+- String comparison

-- Version comparision
+- Version comparison

-- Integer comparision
+- Integer comparison

 Check for string comparison: